Educational Guide

 Market and Property Risk

 Like all real estate, DST properties are subject to market downturns, tenant defaults, rising interest rates, and property-specific issues.
+The institutional scale and diversification of the UPREIT path mitigates but does not eliminate these risks.

 Accredited Investor Requirement

 DSTs require accredited investor status — generally net worth exceeding $1M (excluding primary residence) or income exceeding $200K/$300K.
-Minimum investment typically $100K.
+Minimum investment is typically $100K.

 Disclaimer: All content presented here is purely informational.
 It is not personalized investment advice, nor should it be construed as financial, legal, or tax advice.
 It is intended for information gathering only.
 The information presented here is not an offer to buy or sell securities or a solicitation of any offer to buy or sell securities.
 A professional financial advisor, attorney, and/or tax professional should be consulted regarding your specific financial, legal, and/or tax situation.